DylanParenzee/learn_journ/README.md

 It was a really good session today, everything really makes alot more sense the second time around, happy with progress so far.

+<b> Thursday 27.01.22 </b>

+Today's no zero day effort has been to listen to the codeNewbie podcast S18 E2 with Fernando Doglio he talks about the important skills he thinks a devloper should have to excel, things like repetitive study times, understanding parts of computer science, drawing inspiration from only consistent sources and more.
+It was an eye opening listen, definetly dont agree with everything he said, but very informative none the less.